swiss-ai-center/documentation/docs/reference/core-concepts/service.md

 [UML Diagram](../core-engine.md#uml-diagram).

-This sequence diagram illustrates the interaction between an user and a service, without using the Core engine.
+This sequence diagram illustrates the interaction between an user and a service, without using the Core AI Engine.

 ```mermaid
 sequenceDiagram